 Scientists estimate that one person who is infected can infect, on average, 2.28 other people.
 The higher the number, the faster the coronavirus spreads.
 Various factors influence this number, like how many times people interact with one another, how long each interaction lasts, and how prone someone is to getting the virus.
 With social distancing, this number is reduced and the disease is slowed.

-The Everlywell COVID-19 Test Home Collection Kit is now available for purchase.
+The Everlywell COVID-19 Test Home Collection Kit DTC* is now available for purchase to anyone 18+ who has been recently exposed to COVID-19, is experiencing symptoms, or just wants to test proactively to have peace of mind.
 This FDA-authorized product is designed for convenience and ease of use, with results typically available within 24-48 hours of the lab receiving your sample, and telehealth diagnosis from an independent physician.
 This test uses the RT-PCR testing method to identify the presence or absence of the virus' genetic material in your sample.

 1. How to Protect Yourself & Others.
 Centers for Disease Control and Prevention (CDC).
 URL.